Part II

 The Entangled Firmament: A Reality You Help Bring into Being

-These principles aren’t abstractions here.
+These principles are not abstractions here.
 They show up as tone and consequence, novelty and co-arising, attention and influence, limits and ethics.
-The point now is practice: choose your contribution, respect constraints, and move to repair when impact lands.
+The point is no longer to understand the field from a distance, but to let it alter how you speak, pace, choose, and respond.

 A Living Field of Ethical Consequence